 – SPONSORED CONTENT –

 Ever since I got my upper lip hair lasered off, it had me thinking about the world of beauty, especially when it comes to getting cosmetic enhancements.
 Yep, I’m talking about all things Botox.
 Now I don’t think I could ever have Botox just because I’m not a massive fan of needles anyway and it looks pretty painful.
-I also don’t like the ideas of injection foreign liquids into my face.
+I also don’t like the ideas of injecting foreign liquids into my face.
 But if you’ve done the research and decided it is something for you, Botox London services cater for your every need.

 However, living in London, I’ve only become more aware that both men and women seem to be getting these treatments, mainly because it’s so accessible.

 What was once a procedure that was deemed expensive and for those in the public eye has now become something that’s being used by everyone who wants to give their features a little lift.
 The men’s Botox otherwise known as Brotox is also becoming a more popular treatment.

 But as I read the Google pages of news on Botox, there seems to be a hell of a lot of bad practices out there that are taking advantage of the hype and thus leading to botched treatments.

 So to draw from those bad experiences, if you’re seriously considering Botox, take this as some helpful advice.